netxms/netxms-doc/admin/concepts.rst

        object based on an interface configuration.
 Subnet objects have only one editable attribute - :guilabel:`Name`.
      - - Node
-   * - Node
-     - Object representing physical host or network device (such as a router or network switch).
-       These objects can be created either manually by administrator or automatically during network discovery process.
-They have a lot of attributes controlling all aspects of interaction between |product_name| server and managed node.
-For example, the attributes specify what data must be collected, how node status must be checked, which protocol versions to use, etc. Node objects contain one or more interface objects.
-The system creates interface objects automatically during configuration polls.
-     - - Interface
-       - Access point
-       - Network Service
-       - VPN Connector
-   * - Interface
-     - Interface objects represent network interfaces of managed computers and devices.
-These objects created automatically by the system during configuration polls or can be created manually by user.
-     -
-   * - Access point
-     - Object representing wireless network access point.
-A node can have several access points, e.g. 2.4Ghz and 5Ghz, or in case of thin wireless access points managed by a central controller.
-These objects are created automatically by the system.
-     -
-   * - Network Service
-     - Object representing network service running on a node (like http or ssh), which is accessible online (via TCP IP).
-Network Service objects are always created manually.
-Currently, the system works with the following protocols - HTTP, POP3, SMTP, Telnet, SSH and Custom protocol type.
-     -
-   * - VPN Connector
-     - Object representing VPN tunnel endpoint.
-Such objects can be created to add VPN tunnels to network topology known to |product_name| server.
-VPN Connector objects are created manually.
-In case if there is a VPN connection linking two different networks open between two firewalls that are added to the system as objects, a user can create a VPN Connector object on each of the firewall objects and link one to another.
-The network topology will now show that those two networks are connected and the system will take this condition into account during problem analysis and event correlation.
-     -
    * - Service Root
      - Abstract object representing root of your infrastructure service tree.
        System can have only one object of this class.
 After system installation